 “I won’t give you up!”
 Kristofer held onto Ida’s hands, “I want you to come home with me on Friday, to my parents’ silver wedding party – will you – please?”

-“Believe me, I would rather die one thousand different deaths.
+“Believe me, I would rather die one thousand different, slow deaths.
 Now, here is your train, you have your ticket ready?
 Climb on board, go home and let this be the end of it.”

 ©Brinkinfield 2020 All Rights Reserved